 After years of working as a designer and photographer, she taught workshops on digital imaging, was an adjunct professor for learning institutions in New Jersey, and has had her photography exhibited nationally.
 Cintia holds a BFA with a photography concentration and an MS in Graphic Communications Management from Kean University.
 A 25-year resident of Union County, NJ, she enjoys living close to New York City.

-BLACK AND WHITE magazine, Special Issue #131, Abstract/Texture
+Black and White magazine, Special Issue #131, Abstract/Texture category

-RAW 2018, Noyes Museum of Art, Stockton University, Atlantic City, NJ
+RAW 2018, group exhibit, Noyes Museum of Art, Stockton University, Atlantic City, NJ

-The Earth Speaks, Barron Arts Center, Woodbridge, NJ
+The Earth Speaks, group exhibit, Barron Arts Center, Woodbridge, NJ

-Electron Salon, Los Angeles Center for Digital Art, Los Angeles, CA
+Electron Salon, group exhibit, Los Angeles Center for Digital Art, Los Angeles, CA

 Who.
 Are.
-You?, Atlantic Gallery, New York, NY
+You?, group exhibit, Atlantic Gallery, New York, NY

 Visions: A Mind in Context, Solo Exhibit, Sutagao, Maplewood, NJ

-Reaching Out, Reaching In, Pierro Gallery, South Orange, NJ
+Reaching Out, Reaching In, group exhibit, Pierro Gallery, South Orange, NJ

 23rd Annual Juried Exhibit, Art Alliance of Monmouth County, Red Bank, NJ